2020PB/police-brutality/CONTRIBUTING.md

 Check out the [gather evidence](#1-Gather-evidence) section.

-### How do I make a pull request / what is a pull request?
+### <a name="make-pr"></a> How do I make a pull request / what is a pull request?

 A pull request is a feature of the git version control system which allows you to directly propose an edit to the maintainers of a repository.

-Check out [this tutorial](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/) about making pull requests on Github.
+For major changes, check out [this tutorial](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/) to learn how to fork github repositories and make pull requests.

+For minor changes and file edits, check the [Submission Guide](#Submission-Guide) to learn how to directly propose edits using Github's text editor.

 ### How do I report bad information if I don't want to make a PR?